Skip to main content

 Testosterone Regulation and Gut Health

-The gut microbiome also exerts a considerable influence on and metabolism.
+The gut microbiome also exerts a considerable influence on testosterone production and metabolism.
 Certain gut bacteria facilitate the release of luteinizing hormone (LH), a pituitary hormone that stimulates testosterone synthesis in the testes.
 A healthy and balanced gut flora supports these crucial hormonal signals.

 Furthermore, chronic, low-grade inflammation originating from an unhealthy gut can impair the body’s capacity to synthesize testosterone efficiently.
 When the intestinal lining becomes compromised, allowing harmful substances to enter the bloodstream, it triggers a systemic immune response.
 This inflammation can reduce the function of Leydig cells, which are the primary sites of testosterone production in men.
 Some microbial species directly metabolize testosterone, converting it into less active forms or influencing its reabsorption.